hannibunny/nlpbook/NLP/_build/html/_sources/03postagging/01tagsetsAndAlgorithms.md

 ### Unigram Tagger

 In the context of this lecture a *unigram* is just a single word.
 A *unigram-tagger* is probably the simplest data-based tagger.
-As all data-based taggers it requires a labeled training data set (corpus), from which it learns a mapping from a single word to it's PoS:
+As all data-based taggers it requires a labeled training data set (corpus), from which it learns a mapping from a single word to its PoS:

 $$
 word \rightarrow PoS(word), \quad \forall word \in V,